hackforla/website/CONTRIBUTING.md

     4. `ETA`: "When do you expect this issue to be completed?"
     5. `Pictures` (**optional**): "Add any pictures of the visual changes made to the site so far."

+**Note**: We currently have a GitHub action action that requests an update via a comment after 7 days of inactivity within an issue.
+Please be sure to provide weekly updates on progress and/or blockers so we can help you resolve them.

 <sub>[Back to Table of Contents](#table-of-contents)</sub>
 ***